Skip to navigation Skip to content

 A business has ceased when, the:

-• customer and/or partner has sold the business and there are no more assets and no further income will be received, or
+• customer and/or partner has sold the business and there are no more assets and will receive no further income, or

-• business has permanently stopped trading and there are no more business assets to assess and no further income will be received
+• business has permanently stopped trading and there are no more business assets to assess and will receive no further income

 Evidence of cessation or sale of business

-If the business is conducted by a private trust or private company (entity) and the business has been sold or has ceased, the case will need to be referred to a Complex Assessment Officer (CAO).
-The CAO will conduct a full review of the entity.
+If the business is operated by a private trust or private company (entity) and the business has been sold or has ceased, the case may need a referral to a Complex Assessment Officer (CAO).
+See Identifying and making suitable referrals to the Complex Assessment Officer (CAO).

 Seasonal business activity has ceased completely